bmlindsey/freshpi/README.md

 # FreshPi
 **FreshPi** is a simple command line tool for Raspberry Pi maintenance.
-It keeps your Raspberry Pi up-to-date and includes built in logging.

 ## Features
+- **Command Line Interface (CLI):** Options to upgrade packages, rotate logs, or display help.
-- **System Updates:** Easily update software with a single command or schedule automated updates.
+- **System Updates:** Upgrade installed packages with a single command or schedule automated updates.
 - **Logging:** Keep track of updates with built in logging.
-- **Log Rotation:** Prevent your Raspberry Pi's storage from filling up by rotating log files automatically.
+- **Log Rotation:** Prevent your Raspberry Pi's storage from filling up by rotating log files.

 ## Installation
 **Warning**: Piping scripts directly into `bash` from the internet can be risky.
 Before proceeding, it's good practice to review scripts from sources you trust.